 Marc Van Peteghem and his team helped imagine a boat capable of changing how a catamaran should be seen and used, with the creation of new living, working, and relaxing areas.
 A large-scale model of the Lagoon 440 was presented to Francois, Dieter, and Roux and Bruno Cathelinais, who gave enthusiastic approval and a new impetus to work harder.

 In the early 2000s, Yann Masselot took over the sales and marketing departments, and although the talks on new designs are animated, two convictions always remain unchanged: the need to meet current customer demands and anticipate future expectations of a catamaran for sale.

 Over the last 37 years, CNB has developed strategically: The company’s 100,000 m² site includes six buildings and a 300 m wharf.
-The shipyard is now connected to the heart of Bordeaux by the Chaban-Delmas Bridge and has nearly 1,000 employees.
-It is now the city’s largest private employer!
+The shipyard is now connected to the heart of Bordeaux by the Chaban-Delmas Bridge and has nearly 1,000 employees, making it the city's largest private employer.

-Today, Lagoon continues its tradition as a premier sailing catamaran and power catamaran manufacturer, employing industry-leading techniques and dynamic customization abilities to constantly redefine what is a catamaran.
+Today, Lagoon continues its tradition as a premier sailing catamaran and power catamaran manufacturer, employing industry-leading techniques and dynamic customization abilities to constantly redefine what a catamaran is.

 You need to be connected on Club Lagoon to see these contents.